 ADHD and the brain

 By young adulthood, these brain structures tend to be similar in size to those in adults without ADHD.
-This doesn’t mean ADHD goes away after the teen years, though.
-The symptoms of ADHD may change as kids get older, but ADHD is lifelong.
+But problems with how the brain communicates, called network connectivity, continue.
+While symptoms of ADHD may change over time, ADHD is lifelong for most people.

 Brain structures need to work together to do things like shift focus or read or write.
 Different parts of the brain are connected by networks of neurons (brain cells).